Alligator leather: Extraction of skin

 Depending on what the final product will be, tanneries dissect and process that portion of the alligator.
 For a softer and more malleable product, tanners choose to use the underbelly and perform a "belly cut".
 Usually younger farm raised alligators are chosen for this process as the skin is not as tough as an adult alligator.
 Underbelly hide is usually used for luxury products and so therefore farm raised alligators will not have scars or marks as wild alligators may have.
-This is due to the fact it is not raised in the wild and therefore do not encounter situations that would cause scars or damage to the skin.
+This is due to the fact it is not raised in the wild and therefore does not encounter situations that would cause scars or damage to the skin.

 The "hornback cut" however is used more for the raised scaly appearance that products such as belt or boot makers desire.
 This is the top portion of the alligator.
 Older wild alligators are used for this process of leather.